KingQwin520/SKRCTF/Web.md

 <br><img width="365" alt="image" src="https://user-images.githubusercontent.com/79892065/158319543-0ce6b9ba-c1df-47a9-a444-b526cf054255.png">
 <br>Checking the cookies we can see an admin cookie
 <br>Changing it to true and save the cookie
-<br>Pressing the "Get Flag" button will result in a flag!
+<br>Pressing the "Get Flag" button will result in a flag

 ## 12. SQL Service
 This challenge is going to be relatable to SQL injections